 Tree shelters: Tree shelters may be solid walled, perforated or mesh tubes, typically 3 to 5 inches in diameter and 1 to 6 feet tall.
 They are often used on hardwood or coniferous seedlings to protect trees from animal damage.
 Each type of tree shelter provides different benefits and may affect plant growth differently.
 For example, a 2’ tall mesh tree shelter can be effective at protecting the tree from rabbit damage.
 A 4 or 6’ tall solid walled or perforated tree shelter may be effective at protecting a hardwood seedling from deer damage.
 Increased height growth has been demonstrated from the use of solid walled shelters for some tree species.
 Follow the distributors’ recommendations and talk with persons who have experience with tree shelters.
 Proper use of tree shelters is essential to reducing risk and gaining the most benefit.

 Competing vegetation: If you can keep the deer off of your seedlings, you’ll still need to control competing vegetation, especially in old field situations.
 There are many different ways to approach this, including use of herbicides, mechanical soil disruption (like discing), and more.

 This will need to be an ongoing effort–planted seedlings will need several years of vegetation control in order to overtop and outcompete the weeds.
-You can learn more about controlling competing vegetation in your tree plantings in an Extension publication called Vegetation Management in Forestry and Agroforestry.
+You can learn more about controlling competing vegetation in your tree plantings in an Extension’s Woody Vegetation and Control publication.